donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/account.md

 2. Informaton of a valid data-access account (the _username_ and the _one-time password_) is displayed on the overlay page.
 You may copy the information and use it in the [data-access client](webdav.md).

-  Warning: for security reason, close the overlay page as soon as you have copied the account information.
+  Warning: for security you should close the overlay page as soon as you have copied the account information.

   ![](screenshots/cms_show_hotp.png)